Universities in India

 ■ Central Universities

-Central universities or Union universities, are established under an Act of Parliament.
+Central universities or Union universities, are established under the Central Universities Act, 2009 by the Parliament.
+Central universities regulates their purpose, powers, governance etc through this act.
 Central Universities are working under the purview of the Department of Higher Education in the Ministry of Education, Government of India.
+The region having most number of central universities in India is Delhi (seven universities).

 ■ State Universities